mlrun/mlrun/docs/projects/load-project.md

 (load-project)=
 # Load and run projects

-Project code, metadata, and configuration are stored and versioned in source control systems like GIT or archives (zip, tar) and can be loaded into your work environment or CI system with a single SDK or CLI command.
+Project code, metadata, and configuration are stored and versioned in source control systems like Git or archives (zip, tar) and can be loaded into your work environment or CI system with a single SDK or CLI command.

 <p align="center"><img src="../_static/images/project-lifecycle.png" alt="project-lifecycle" width="700"/></p><br>

-The project root (context) directory contains the `project.yaml` file with required metadata and links to various project files/objects, and is read during the `load` process.
+The project root (context) directory contains the `project.yaml` file with the required metadata and links to various project files/objects, and is read during the `load` process.

 **In this section**
 - [Load projects using the SDK](#load-sdk)